7 Most Challenging Treks in the Ladakh Himalaya Region | Peak Adventure Tour

 Attractions: Frozen Lake, Shanti Stupa, Dibb Cave, Shingra Koma

-What makes the trek difficult?
-Walking on the frozen river is difficult.
-Trekkers will have to climb towering mountains, icy rocks and boulders to reach the final destination.
-Also, the temperature remains cool during the daytime and uncomfortably freeze during the night.
+Walking on the frozen river is extremely challenging.
+Trekkers must navigate icy rocks, towering mountains, and slippery boulders to reach the final destination.
+Additionally, the temperatures remain cold during the day and drop to dangerously low levels at night.

-Junglam Hemis to Padum Trek – Trek to Explore Untouched Beauty
+Junglam Hemis to Padum Trek – Explore Untouched Beauty

 Junglam Hemis Trek